CYBERCODERoss/NETFLIXclone/README.md

   - Docker Pipeline
   - Docker API
   - docker-build-step
-- Click on the "Install without restart" button to install these plugins.
+- Click install to install these plugins.

 **Add DockerHub Credentials:**

-- To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps:
+- To securely handle DockerHub credentials in our Jenkins pipeline, follow these steps:
   - Go to "Dashboard" → "Manage Jenkins" → "Manage Credentials."
   - Click on "System" and then "Global credentials (unrestricted)."
   - Click on "Add Credentials" on the left side.
   - Choose "Secret text" as the kind of credentials.
-  - Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
+  - Enter our DockerHub credentials (Username and Password) and give the credentials an ID.
-  - Click "OK" to save your DockerHub credentials.
+  - Click "OK" to save our DockerHub credentials.

-Now, you have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with your DockerHub credentials in Jenkins.
-You can now proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.
+Now, we have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with our DockerHub credentials in Jenkins. we can now proceed with configuring our Jenkins pipeline to include these tools and credentials in our CI/CD process.

 ```groovy